lkoepsel/microserver/README.md

 ### Version 1
 Very simple page which will provide the capability to turn the built-in LED ON/OFF.
 Introduces the HTTP POST method to pass a single value.

+### Version 1ws
+Very simple page which will provide the capability to turn the built-in LED ON/OFF.
+Uses Web Sockets, instead of a method to pass a single value.
+The example builds on the *echo* example in the [Microdot documentation](https://microdot.readthedocs.io/en/latest/extensions.html#websocket-support).

 ### Version 2
 Moves from the built-in LED to four LEDs of different colors.
 Expands on HTTP POST method for using several values.